kriebb/kriebb.github.io/_posts/2023-03-12-protect-your-digital-life-a-password-manager-really.md

 However, there is a downside to this as well.
 Since your master password is the key to all of your stored passwords, if it is compromised, then all of your passwords are compromised.
 This is why it is crucial to choose a strong master password and to keep it secure.
 Because companies will do everything to protect your data... right?
 Oh, wait... [we all remember how Facebook uses and leaked our data](https://www.businessinsider.com/stolen-data-of-533-million-facebook-users-leaked-online-2021-4?r=US&IR=T)...
 Erm...
 Still, a password manager has its uses.
 It still protects us from criminals that could gain access to other websites and use that sensitive information to do more harm.

 There are a lot of sites that give an overview of "password manager"-related data breaches.
-I started with this article: [Which Password Managers Have Been Hacked? â€“ Best Reviews](https://password-managers.bestreviews.net/faq/which-password-managers-have-been-hacked/)
+I started with this article: [Which Password Managers Have Been Hacked? – Best Reviews](https://password-managers.bestreviews.net/faq/which-password-managers-have-been-hacked/)

 # Dedicated or browser?